continuousphp/deploy-agent/README.md

 ## Deploy an application
 ```
-./agent deploy application [--name=] [--build]
+./agent deploy application [--name=] [--build=]
 ```

 * **--name** The name of the application
-* **--build** The build to deploy
+* **--build** The ID of the build to deploy

 # Application path

-When a deployment occurs, the Deploy Agent create a new folder for every build its dedicated workspace.
+When a deployment occurs, the Deploy Agent creates a new folder for every build in its dedicated workspace.
 To enable the new build, it will create/update a symlink to the current build

 ```